COVID-19 Study Abroad FAQ

 - Will I be contacted directly with any updates regarding study abroad and COVID-19?

-If you have applied or formally expressed interest to study abroad to the Office of Global Engagement (OGE), then the answer is yes, OGE staff will update students planning on studying abroad through Fall 2021 with relative information regarding COVID-19.
+If you have applied or formally expressed interest to study abroad to the Office of Global Engagement (OGE), then the answer is yes, OGE staff will update students planning to study abroad with relative information regarding COVID-19.

 - Who can I contact if I have other questions about study abroad and COVID-19?